LIFE IS BETTER ON THE FJORD

 Cruises on the Oslofjord in a sustainable boat operated by The Fjords are environmentally friendly and sustainable.
 The Oslo sightseeing boat of The Fjords has four departures a day in the warmer months of the year, with each trip lasting one and a half hours.
 The Oslofjord tour starts from Langkaia and moves quietly past the city and the islands in the fjord.
 You are never really far from the city throughout the trip: you stay close to the city’s shoreline, which is one of the things that makes this sightseeing trip so unique.

-Passengers embark on The Fjords next to the Opera House, and are immediately met by glorious views.
+Passengers embark on Vision of The Fjords next to the Opera House, and are immediately met by glorious views.
 The catamaran, glides past Pipervika, home to Oslo’s City Hall, Akershus Fortress and Aker Brygge.

 Pipervika is the name of the bay with Aker Brygge on one side and Akershus Fortress on the other.
 These days, the area is fizzing with activity.
 In former times, Pipervika was known for the shipyard called Akers Mekaniske Verksted, which stood here for 140 years.
 There were lots of shipyards around the Oslofjord in the 19th century, but Akers Mekaniske Verksted was the most famous in the building and repair of iron and steel ships.